waikereru/waikereru.github.io/_pages/sponsors.md

 In addition, the Longbush Ecosanctuary project is supported by:

-- The **J.N. and H.B Williams Memorial Trusts**, who have generously supported the restoration of Longbush Reserve, the reintroduction of native robins and the building of a bridge in the Reserve, and the creation of the 1769 Garden.
+- The **J.N. and H.B Williams Memorial Trusts**, who have generously supported the restoration of Longbush Reserve, the reintroduction of native robins and the building of a bridge in the Reserve, and the creation of the 1769 Seed Archive.
 - The **J.D.
-Stout Trust**, which has helped to fund a freshwater restoration project at the Ecosanctuary, and the 1769 Garden.
+Stout Trust**, which has helped to fund a freshwater restoration project at the Ecosanctuary, and the 1769 Seed Archive.
 - The **Department of Conservation’s Biodiversity Fund** (with thanks to Andy Bassett and Alan White)
 - The **Department of Conservation Lower North Island** office (with thanks to Reg Kemper, John Lucas and De-Arne Robinson), for their generous contributions to the Ecosanctuary.
 - **Eastern Institute of Technology’s Conservation Corps** (with thanks to Andy Carrie)